gryshyn/gryshyn.icu/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 Tags: wordpress hide, hide, security, improve security, hacking, wp hide, custom login, wp-loging.php, wp-admin, admin hide, login change, Requires at least: 2.8
 Tested up to: 5.1.1
-Stable tag: 1.5.5.9
+Stable tag: 1.5.6.3
 License: GPLv2 or later

-Hide and increase Security for your WordPress site instance using smart techniques.
+Hide and increase Security for your WordPress site using smart techniques.
 No files are changed on your server.
+Change default admin and wp-login urls

 == Description ==